 Dairy Free Pesto

 FAQ

 Not at all.
 This recipe uses cashews, but you can even use sunflower seeds to make a nut-free pesto.
-There's so many options out there!
+There are plenty of other options out there!

+Dairy Free Pesto